Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Will have the New Hampshire Secretary of State appointed as its registered agent

-Those fees can add up quick, especially when you take late fees into account.
+Those fees can add up quickly, especially when you take late fees into account.
 Although it’s not all bad news.
 If you transact business in New Hampshire without authorization, it won’t prevent you from defending a lawsuit in the state, nor will it invalidate your current contracts.

 Want a little more reading material?
 Check out Section 304-C:180 of the LLC Act for more info.